JackFrost67/Alexa-shit-skill/README.md

 - [X] Hosting dataset on a database, and asking a random fact from there.
 - [ ] Create a custom APL JSON file, from scratch.
 - [ ] Find something to create dinamically an APL JSON, better than what I have done.
-- [ ] Look for bugs, clear code and un-shit the shit
+- [ ] Bugs fixing, clear code and un-shit the shit

 STATE: *In review*